David Lewis Gifford: Postwar voyages and adventures

+Gifford died at the age of 59, on January 13, 1904.

+Legacy

-Gifford died at the age of 59, on January 13, 1904, and was buried at the South Dartmouth Cemetery in Dartmouth, Massachusetts.
+Gifford was buried at the South Dartmouth Cemetery in Dartmouth, Massachusetts.
 Where he was honored with a marker.
 He was additionally honored with a statue outside the Dartmouth Middle School, a project spearheaded by Dartmouth natives Doris Copley, and Beverly Morrison Glennon.
-His heroics were also the subject of a local Television film in Dartmouth.
+His heroics were also the subject of a local television film in Dartmouth.